ShopDreamUp AI ArtDreamUp

 Join the community to add your comment.
 Already a deviant?
 Log In

-honestly to me it seemed pretty obvious everyone wouldn't get cake and I took it as a gamble would I or wouldn't I be one to get cake I've gambled with much larger steaks
+honestly to me it seemed pretty obvious everyone wouldn't get cake and I took it as a gamble would I or wouldn't I be one to get cake :shrug: I've gambled with much larger steaks